nature-heart-software/izabela/README.md

 > **Note:** The Izabela engine is only available to "Supporter" members or above on [Ko-fi](https://ko-fi.com/woowee#tier16753544656830).

-If you prefer configuring your credentials yourself, you can follow the guides below (coming soon).
+If you prefer configuring your credentials yourself, you can do so by following the guides below (coming soon).

 ## Guides